FredKSchott/slackey/README.md

-slackey - A dependable JavaScript SDK for Slack
+Slackey
 ==============

+A dependable Slack SDK written in JavaScript.

 ```
 npm install slackey
 ```

 ## Why Slackey?

-There are already plenty of libraries written for the Slack API.
-Why write another one?
+There are already [plenty](https://www.npmjs.com/package/node-slack) [of](https://www.npmjs.com/package/slack-api) [JavaScript](https://www.npmjs.com/package/slack-client) [libraries](https://www.npmjs.com/package/slack-node) [out there](https://www.npmjs.com/package/slack-notify) written for the Slack API.
+Why build another one?

-- **First-Class API Support:** Most Slack SDKs that I originally came across either had limited support outside of webhooks, or none at all.
-With Slackey, a good API experience is the only focus.
+- **First-Class API Support:** Most Slack SDKs that I originally came across had either limited API support outside of webhooks, or no support at all.
+With Slackey, a good API experience is the primary focus.
-- **Frontend & Backend Ready:** Slackey is committed to work in node, iojs, and even the browser (via [browserify](http://browserify.org/)).
 - **Dependable:** Stability is a top priority for Slackey.
 Any issues and pull requests will be addressed quickly, and bug fixes will be prioritized whenever possible.
+- **Frontend & Backend Ready:** Slackey is committed to work in node, iojs, and even the browser (via [browserify](http://browserify.org/)).

 ## Usage